Founder of crypto company valued at $3bn dies ‘unexpectedly’ at age 30

 Former Morgan Stanley and Goldman Sachs trader had made it to the Forbes 30 Under 30 list

-Tiantian Kullander, the co-founder of Hong Kong-based digital asset company Amber Group, died at the age of 30 on 23 November, confirmed a company statement issued on Sunday night.
+Tiantian Kullander, the co-founder of Hong Kong-based digital asset company Amber Group, died at the age of 30 on 23 November.

-The unexpected death of the young crypto founder has left many in the financial markets sector shocked.
+The unexpected death of the young crypto founder - confirmed by the company in a statement on Sunday night - has left many in the financial markets sector shocked.

 The statement revealed that Kullander, a former Morgan Stanley and Goldman Sachs trader affectionately known as “TT”, “unexpectedly” died in his sleep.
 It did not share any other details.